reginalrinchere/Fire-Bolt-Motors/README.md

 Randomization Logic:

-Implemented Apex-based logic for randomly selecting a sales rep when multiple reps exist for a zip code, ensuring fairness in ownership assignment.
+Implemented Apex-based logic for randomly selecting a sales rep when multiple reps are assigned to a zip code, ensuring fairness in ownership assignment.

 Exception Handling: